christttto/timer/README.md

    Tap the hourglass to start.
    Tap the time to start.

 3. Pause
    Space on keyboard.
    Tap the hourglass to pause.
    Tap the time to pause.

 4. Reset
    Type 'R' to reset.
    Double tap the hourglass to reset.
    Double tap the hour to reset.

+5. Flip
+   Type 'F' to flip.
+   Shake the mobile device.